-People with Non-Verbal Learning Disability struggle with conditions that range from social to spatial disabilities.
+People with Non-Verbal Learning Disability struggle with a range of conditions from social to spatial disabilities.

 We are dedicated to awareness, support, and creating solutions for those with Non-Verbal Learning Disability.